semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 @example portal-head

+@## Header ellipsis

+If you need header ellipsis, you'll should wrap the title in text and add some styling to it.

+@example ellipsis-header

 @## Access to Row

 To apply some properties to a table row, you need to define `<DataTable.Row/>`.
 You can use multiple `<DataTable.Row/>` to separate the business logic.